ld3050/price-basket/README.md

 - BasketPrinterService - for outputting the Basket totals
 - MsgService - for localising messages output to the user

-The interfaces on these services are kept simple so that they are easy to be replaced by different implementations if required.
+The interfaces on these services are kept simple so that they can be replaced easily by different implementations if required.

 The Offer interface is also designed so that different kinds of offers can be added to the system easily (eg. Fixed price offers, Buy one get one free, etc.).